ogdakke/measure/README.md

 bunx @ogdakke/measure --help
 ```

-`bunx` is the supported runner. `npx` may work on machines that already have Bun installed, but this package is built for the Bun runtime.
+`bunx` is the preferred runner. `npx` works on machines that already have Bun installed.

 ## Usage